AndroidSim/Finding-Phase-Boundaries/README.md

 ## Analysis of experimentally obtained ESR spectra

 An electron spin resonance (ESR) spectrum is the absorbance of microwave radiation when varing a magnetic field by a free electron spin (i.e. free radical), which is usually attached to a molecule called a spin-probe.
 An ESR spectrum is independent of phase domain size and is sensitive to phase transitions from one phase to another.
 However, a spectrum cannot distinguish individual phases present in coexisting phases without sophisticated spectral analysis.
 Therefore, the linear superposition model for physical properties of multi-phase systems was applied to analyze the ESR spectra.
 In general, the linear superposition model of any measurement within a two-phase coexistence region is the weighted sum of the measurements from the two phase boundary compositions, where the weights are 1) the fractions of the measurement from each phase and 2) sum to unity.
 For application to ESR spectra, this model assumes that the spin-probe partitions between the distinct (possibly submicroscopic or nanoscopic) coexisting phases, and only an insignificant fraction of the probe is at the interface between the phases.
 Therefore, because the probe is reporting on the internal physical properties of a phase, the spectrum from a multi-phase system is the linear combination of the spectra from each coexisting phase weighted by the fraction of total spin-probe in that phase.
 The process of locating phase boundaries essentially involves finding the optimal basis set of this linear combination with appropriate constraints (such as normalization and non-negativity of the experimental spectra in the absorption mode).
-Then, with the proper basis set, the compositions of the coexisting phases can be located; however, so far, this approach can only be applied to binary systems with variable temperature, where the directions (i.e. slopes) of the required thermodynamic tie-lines are known.
+Then, with the proper basis set, the compositions of the coexisting phases can be located; however, so far, this approach can only be applied to binary systems with constant or variable temperature, where the directions (i.e. slopes) of the required thermodynamic tie-lines are known.
 Furthermore, the best results are obtained when the spectra from the coexisting phases are significantly different from each other and the spin-probe’s partition coefficient is not much different from unity.

 ## Determination of Phase Boundaries in Binary Systems by ESR